 The Interstellar Research Centre was founded in April 2019 by Kelvin F Long.
 Previously, Kelvin had been involved the creation of several companies associated with interstellar studies, including in 2009 Icarus Interstellar in the United States serving as the Vice President of European Operations, and then in 2012 the Initiative for Interstellar Studies in the United Kingdom, serving as its founding Executive Director and then as President.
 He also co-founded the US branch called the Institute for Interstellar Studies in 2014.
 Having spent over a decade on the organisational element of the non-profits, Kelvin decided to re-focus his efforts on dedicated research.
-He has also been a business entrepreneur with several companies including a high altitude balloon company Nebula Sciences Ltd, a property investment company Terra Altair Ltd and the aerospace consultancy Stellar Engines Ltd.
+He has also been a business entrepreneur with several companies, primary among them being Stellar Engines Ltd, for which the Interstellar Research Centre belongs.

 However, his own interest in ancient history and wider topics such as astrophysics, cosmology, the nature of intelligence and consciousness led to a realisation that a proper evaluation for the future trajectory of human kind also required an improved understanding of our origins and fundamental nature, in addition to the nature of the reality that we exist in.
 In particular, three observations about physics stood out: